LAYING HOLD ON ETERNAL LIFE

 Is the first resurrection something we must attain by laying all else aside, by seeking to live by the power of Christ’s resurrection and to share in Christ’s sufferings?
 How many Christians today are counting all their accomplishments as garbage in order that they may win Christ?
 How many are seeking to live by His resurrection and to share in His sufferings?
 How many Christians of today have eternal life?

-Are we claiming in this booklet that only the fervent disciples of Christ have enough eternal life to attain to the first resurrection from the dead?
+Are we claiming in this article that only the fervent disciples of Christ have enough eternal life to attain to the first resurrection from the dead?
 Yes, this is precisely what we are stating.

 that I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death,